- Download our Moving to Qatar Guide (PDF)

 Personal relationships, networking and hierarchy

 The business culture of Qatar is typically Arabic, and a lot of emphasis is placed on personal relationships between associates.
-Qatari businessmen prefer to do business with people they are familiar with and whom they feel they can trust.
+Qatari businessmen prefer to do business with people they know and feel they can trust.
 For this reason, expats may need help from a local agent (or sponsor) who can provide them with important introductions and recommendations.

 Being patient during the first dealings with potential Qatari business partners is important too – a lot of time is devoted to 'getting to know each other' before any actual business is discussed.